 This allocation represents a reasonable student expense for housing, utilities, food and other personal expenses.
 It is the same for all students whether they live on-campus or off-campus.

 An additional allocation will be made to the cost-of-attendance to account for travel costs from the student's permanent home address (as reported on FAAST and/or FAFSA) to New Haven based on a universal assessment of average travel costs on a state by state or by country basis.

 Mandatory fees include membership in the Yale Health Plan (YHP), a comprehensive pre-paid group practice plan.
 In addition, students who are not enrolled in a hospitalization plan must obtain hospitalization coverage either through the University or another source.
-For 2016-2017, Yale Health Plan membership fees are set at $2,264 for single students, $8,422 for two party coverage and $14,130 for family coverage.
+For 2022-2023, Yale Health Plan membership fees are set at $2,756 for single student, $10,252 for student plus spouse, $9,224 for student plus child/children, and $17,200 for family coverage.
 The cost of single student coverage is automatically added to the basic budget for all students.
-If a student obtains outside insurance and waives this coverage, this expense will be removed from the student’s bill and the student’s financial aid award.
+If a student obtains outside insurance and waives this coverage, this expense will be removed from the student’s bill, and financial aid will be adjusted accordingly.
 If a student has dependents and will be enrolling in the two-person or family coverage plan, a Budget Revision form (with documentation of enrollment) must be completed and submitted to the Financial Aid Office for a budget adjustment (available at our website in the ‘Forms’ section for download).
 Additional financial aid for this expense is available in the form of a student loan.

 For students with dependent children, an allowance of $8,000 for each child is added to the applicable budget.